 In the Deconstructed Field Study Workshop led by Polina Medvedeva, participants interacted with the city and its inhabitants, documenting small stories and local knowledge about Narva’s informal economies and non-conformist communal structures.

 YEAR TWO: TALES OF TODAY – FEMINIST SPATIAL PRACTICES

 In 2020 and 2021, we will be exploring narratives of development and decay and seeking out ways to approach our collective vulnerabilities as a deconstructive process.
 We explored care, fairy-tales and performative practices as ways to challenge the dominant socio-spatial order and look for socially and ecologically more sustainable ways to live together.

-In the spring of 2021, TOK curators from St. Petersburg will join the Residency to explore different curatorial strategies with which to challenge the borders of the territory of art and seek out ways for art to foster social change.
+In the spring of 2021, TOK curators from St. Petersburg will join the Research Residency to explore different curatorial strategies with which to challenge the borders of the territory of art and seek out ways for art to foster social change.
 TOK curators will critically rethink the parameters for historical analysis of post-industrial areas in cross-border territories between Russia and Estonia, as well as exploring their common political, industrial and ecological history.

 At the end of their residency TOK Curators organized an event where they aimed to integrate the economic, manufacturing and architectural processes of decay of the Ida-Viru region into a wider geographical and conceptual framework.

 Along with the Research Residency, we organised a Spring School and a Role Play.

 The 2021 Spring School took place on May 31 – June 6, 2021.
 It hosted three workshops on feminist spatial practices.